Epcoritamab-bysp (Epkinly ™)

 Classification: Targeted Therapy

-A targeted therapy works by targeting receptors specific to cancer cells.
+Targeted therapy works by targeting receptors found on certain cancer cells.
 Epcoritamab-bysp is a bispecific CD20-directed CD3 T-cell engager.
-This medication binds to the CD3 receptor found on the surface of some T-cells and CD20 which is found on some lymphoma cells.
+This medication binds to the CD3 receptor found on the surface of some T-cells and CD20, which is found on some lymphoma cells.

 How to Take Epcoritamab-bysp